TsiouGR/Feed-Reader/README.md

 # Udacity Feed Reader
-A web-based application that reads RSS feeds and allows users to read them.
+A web-based application that uses RSS feeds and allows users to read them.

 ## How to use
-**[Try the Live version Here!](https://tsiougr.github.io/Feed-Reader/)** Click any link to read feed.
+**[Try the Live version Here!](https://tsiougr.github.io/Feed-Reader/)** Click a link to read the feed.
 Use the menu to switch between feed sources.